ceramicnetwork/docs/docs/run/nodes.md

 To setup your node with read-only capabilities, enable gateway mode.
 Users of this node will only be able to read data from the network, but writes will be disabled.

 ## **Next steps**
 Congratulations!
-You have now set up a hosted Ceramic node that is ready to receive HTTP requests from the local environment, the [JS HTTP Client](../clients/javascript/http.md), the [CLI](../clients/javascript/cli.md), or to simply serve as another node for redundant stream pinning and replication.
+You have now set up a hosted Ceramic node that is ready to receive HTTP requests from the local environment, the [JS HTTP Client](../clients/javascript/http.md), the [CLI](../clients/javascript/cli.md), or to simply serve as another node to replicate and pin streams.

 </br></br></br>